Wektor607/CCI-Bonn.github.io/starters/academic/content/authors/manuel/_index.md

   - Alumni
 ---

-I am Manuel Debić, the IT/Infrastructure Lead at the Division for Computational Radiology & Clinical AI (CCI) at the University Hospital in Bonn.
-My work focuses on managing and developing the technical infrastructure to support research in computational radiology and clinical AI.
+As former IT/Infrastructure Lead at the Division for Computational Radiology & Clinical AI (CCI) at the University Hospital in Bonn my work focused on managing and developing the technical infrastructure to support research in computational radiology and clinical AI.

-Previously, I served as the IT Head at the Department of Diagnostic and Interventional Radiology at Heidelberg University Hospital (UKHD), where I led IT projects, managed technical infrastructure, and supported both clinical and research activities.
+Earlier, I served as the IT Head at the Department of Diagnostic and Interventional Radiology at Heidelberg University Hospital (UKHD), where I led IT projects, managed technical infrastructure, and supported both clinical and research activities.
 This role provided me with extensive experience in integrating technology into healthcare environments.

 I have a Master’s degree in Medical Informatics from Heidelberg University and a Bachelor’s degree in Medical Engineering from Pforzheim University.
 My background helps me contribute to research projects and practical applications in healthcare technology.